ritvikmath/jekyll-now/_posts/2018-4-16-Drama_Free_Party.md

 We can use a powerful mathematical solving technique called <a href="https://en.wikipedia.org/wiki/Linear_programming" target="_blank">Linear Programming</a> to solve this problem.

 First, we set up the problem by having a **bunch of binary (0 or 1) variables**, each corresponding to one of our potential guests.
+For example, in Abby's case:

 $$
 A =